Breast milk jaundice

 - Give babies unlimited time at each breast, as long as they are sucking and swallowing steadily.
 Full babies will relax, unclench their hands, and drift off to sleep.

-If breastfeeding is not going well, get help from a lactation consultant or your doctor as soon as possible.
+If breastfeeding is not going well, get help from a lactation consultant or your health care provider as soon as possible.
 Babies born before 37 or 38 weeks most often need extra help.
 Their moms often need to express or pump to make enough milk while they are learning to breastfeed.

 Nursing or pumping more often (up to 12 times a day) will increase the amount of milk the baby gets.
 They can cause the bilirubin level to drop.

-Ask your doctor before deciding to give your newborn formula.
+Ask your provider before deciding to give your newborn formula.

 - It is best to keep breastfeeding.
 Babies need their mothers' milk.
 Although a baby full of formula can be less demanding, formula feeding may cause you to make less milk.